-A Shareholder entitled to more than one vote need not, if he votes, use all his votes or cast all the votes he uses in the same way.
+A Shareholder entitled to more than one vote need not, if they vote, use all their votes or cast all the votes they use in the same way.
 For joint Shareholders, the vote of the most senior who votes, whether in person or proxy, must be accepted to the exclusion of the votes of the other joint Shareholders.
 For this purpose, seniority must be determined by order in which the names stand in the Register.